fbpx Skip to content

 Applying a Tourniquet

-Knowing how to apply a tourniquet is as vital as learning when to use one.
+Knowing how to apply a tourniquet in an emergency situation is as vital as learning when to use one.
+It’s essential to ensure the tourniquet is tight enough to stop the bleeding but not so tight as to cause additional injury.
 Tourniquets should always be used cautiously by trained first aiders because their application can have potential risks and complications.

 Step-by-step instructions to apply a tourniquet correctly